Popular: Combe Martin History | Hunting the Earl of Rone | Silver Mining | Combe Martin Museum | Local Map |

 The London 2012 Athletes’ Village - East Village.

-Evidence from the Prelate Scribe John Asser
+The Evidence from Asser the Prelate Scribe

 Our understanding of ninth-century Britain, this transformative period, and the rise of Wessex, would be considerably limited without the information provided in Alfred's biography.